Installation

 Check

-After a manual installation, you can test the network parameters in your configuration file using the check command.
+After a manual installation, you can test the network parameters in your configuration file using the config check command.
 It will attempt to connect your SMTP server, or your SMPP server if defined.

 canaille config check